Frequently Asked Questions about Statehood for the People of DC

 Isn’t DC too small to be a State?

-No. The population of the District of Columbia is over 670,000 -- more than the States of Wyoming and Vermont.
+No. The population of the District of Columbia is nearly 700,000 -- more than the States of Wyoming and Vermont.

 In any case, there are no population or geographic size criteria for Statehood in the US Constitution.